marijnh/Eloquent-JavaScript/04_data.md

 {{index ["length property", "for string"], [string, indexing]}}

 We have already seen the string type's `length` property.
-Accessing the individual characters in a string looks like accessing array elements (with a caveat that we'll discuss in [Chapter ?](higher_order#code_units)).
+Accessing the individual characters in a string looks like accessing array elements (with a complication that we'll discuss in [Chapter ?](higher_order#code_units)).

 ```
 let string = "abc";